-- Claim and optimize all of your business listings on search engines as these assistants tend to pull from their parent’s data source
+- Claim and optimize all of your Google business listings on search engines as these assistants tend to pull from their parent’s data source

-- Tackle voice search through unique content on local landing pages and listings much like you would for SEO purposes
+- Tackle voice search through unique content on local landing pages and local listings much like you would for SEO purposes